Lockdown blunder: Woman at centre of public storm wants 'exceptional apology' from Govt

-One of the women at the centre of the bureaucratic blunder that sent Northland into an 11-day lockdown last year, says the Government owes her and the country an apology and explanation.
+One of the women at the centre of the bureaucratic blunder that sent Northland into an 11-day lockdown last year says the Government owes her and the country an apology and an explanation.

 The Herald revealed this morning that the women had no links to gangs and weren't sex workers, as had also been suggested, and that their permit had been approved in error by a government worker.